mcsammon/mcsammon.github.io/research.md

 Dollar sensitivity has implications for profitability and fundamental momentum, as well as the relationship between momentum strategies across countries.

-# Environmental, Social, and Governance Criteria: Why Investors Should Care
+# Environmental, Social, and Governance Criteria: Why Investors Should Care (New 9/2017)
 <p>
   <a href="/images/ESG_9_5_2017.pdf" target="_blank">
     A copy of the paper can be found here (PDF)